KnowsCount/blog/_posts/react-tut/2020-12-20-react-tutorial.md

 -   a project under development.
 It is going to be, quoting myself in its description,

 > a beauteous content sharing platform solution orchestrated to be sexy and concise.

+_This is what we will be aiming for in the project part of the tutorial._

 [hackchat](https://github.com/hack-chat/hackchat-client)